joshbegley/nyt-latest/previous.md

 `The vice president finished her day in the battleground state at a rally near the University of Michigan’s campus in Ann Arbor, where she sprinkled her speech with outreach to progressive Democrats.`\
 https://nytimes.com/2024/10/28/us/politics/harris-michigan-ann-arbor.html

-**Court Files From Hidden Fights Over Privilege in Trump Election Case Unsealed**\
+**Secret Files in Election Case Show How Judges Limited Trump’s Privilege**\
-`The partly redacted rulings, orders and transcripts open a window on a momentous battle over grand jury testimony that played out in secret, creating important precedents about executive privilege.`\
+`The partly unsealed rulings, orders and transcripts open a window on a momentous battle over grand jury testimony that played out in secret, creating important precedents about executive privilege.`\
 https://nytimes.com/2024/10/28/us/trump-election-case-secret-documents.html

 **Submit questions for ‘The Athletic NBA Daily’ podcast mailbag**\